adamisom/package-delivery-app/readme.md

 ## More Information
 #### Purposes
  - Satisfy requirements for a Western Governors University course.
- - Go beyond those requirements and explore building what I hope is a small but professional-grade Python application.
+ - Go beyond those requirements; explore building a "real" Python application.

 #### Notable requirements & features:
 - Route takes into account several kinds of constraints, such as: deadlines, packages needing to have their destination corrected (having the wrong destination initially), sets of packages needing to go together, and so on.
 - Users can request snapshots of the delivery status of each package
 - Custom Hash and time classes are used.
-The Hash class was designed to (nearly) replicate Python dictionaries and was a course requirement.
+The Hash class was designed to (nearly) replicate Python dictionaries (a Hash class of some kind was a course requirement).

 #### Notably unrealistic assumptions:
 - Trucks maintain a constant speed of 18 miles per hour at all times.